Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Stable reduction

 For the rest of this subsection, assume $G$ has a \emph{cyclic} $p$-Sylow subgroup.
 In this case, the inertia groups above a generic point of an irreducible component $\ol{W} \subset \ol{X}$ are conjugate cyclic groups of $p$-power order.
 If they are of order $p^i$, we call $\ol{W}$ a \emph{$p^i$-component}.
 If $i = 0$, we call $\ol{W}$ an \emph{\'{e}tale component}, and if $i > 0$, we call $\ol{W}$ an \emph{inseparable component}.

-An \'{e}tale tail of $\ol{X}$ is called \emph{primitive} if it contains the specialization of a branch point of $f$.
+As in \cite{Ra:sp}, we call irreducible component $\ol{W} \subseteq \ol{X}$ a \emph{tail} if it is not the original component and intersects exactly one other irreducible component of $\ol{X}$.
+Otherwise, it is called an \emph{interior component}.
+A tail of $\ol{X}$ is called \emph{primitive} if it contains a branch point other than the point at which it intersects the rest of $\ol{X}$.
 Otherwise it is called \emph{new}.
 This follows \cite{We:br}.
-An inseparable tail that does not contain the specialization of any branch point will also be called \emph{new}.
-A $p^i$-component that is a tail will be called a \emph{$p^i$-tail}.
+An inseparable tail that is a $p^i$-component will also be called a \emph{$p^i$-tail}.
+Thus one can speak of, for instance, ``new $p^i$-tails" or ``primitive \'{e}tale tails."

 \begin{lemma}[\cite{Ob:vc}, Proposition 2.13] If $x \in X$ is branched of index $p^as$, where $p \nmid s$, then $x$ specializes to a $p^a$-component. \end{lemma}

 \begin{lemma}[\cite{Ra:sp}, Proposition 2.4.8] If $f$ has bad reduction and $\ol{W}$ is an \'{e}tale component of $\ol{X}$, then $\ol{W}$ is a tail. \end{lemma}